 And that’s what a typical winter weekday looks like!
 Our days are constantly evolving, as Troy grows and his schedule is ever-changing.
 The weather has a big impact on our days as well.
 It makes sense to me now, but I did not expect the weather to have such a big impact on day-to-day cabin life.

-There’s lot of elements that change everyday in our routine, but I am very fond of those that stay the same right now: waking up to lots of beautiful snow, a warm fire, lots of play time with Troy, getting to work on some new work projects, and family dinner time as soon as the husband gets home.
+There are many elements that change everyday in our routine, but I am very fond of those that stay the same right now: waking up to lots of beautiful snow, a warm fire, lots of play time with Troy, getting to work on some new work projects, and family dinner time as soon as the husband gets home.

 Is cabin life in winter what you expected?
 Drop a comment below to let me know!